The Vanishing Island Of Hy’Brasil

 Another story reports quite the opposite.
 It is said that Hy’Brasil was the home of a very wealthy and very advanced civilization.
 Those who visited the mysterious island returned with tales of it having gold-roofed towers and domes, healthy cattle, and opulent citizens.

-Thomas Johnson Westropp, better known as T. J Westropp, claimed to have seen the island on previous trips and decided to return with his mother and friends to verify his claim.
-During their trip, they reported seeing fog, which cleared, and revealed the island before it vanished before their eyes.
-After Westropp and his family’s report, it seems that Hy’Brasil fell into a category of Irish mythology and the island would just be a legend for future generations to wonder over.
+The final report that sealed its fate as the vanishing island was that of Thomas Johnson Westropp, better known as T. J Westropp, who claimed to have seen the island on previous trips and decided to return with his mother and friends to verify his claim.
+During their trip, they reported seeing fog, which cleared, and revealed the island.
+Moments later, it vanished before their eyes.
+After Westropp and his family’s report, Hy’Brasil fell into the category of Irish mythology and the island would just be a legend for future generations to wonder over.
+Hy’Brasil was gone and most people had forgotten about it.
+Until recently.

-In 1980, everything changed, and the legend of the legend of the phantom island was aggressively reignited.
+In 1980, everything changed, and the legend of the phantom island was aggressively reignited.

 Following the events of The Rendlesham Forest UFO, Jim Penniston, who actually touched the unidentified object, seemed to have a binary code burned onto his mind.

-He could not shake the thought and wrote the code straight from his mind, which was 16 pages worth of code.
+He could not shake the thought and wrote the code straight from his mind, which was 16 pages long.
 The deciphered code was mind-blowing.

 Upon converting the binary code to text, it was actually coordinates for Hy’Brasil’s original reported location, the Great Pyramid in Giza, and Sedona, Arizona (where a strange energy and unexplained vibrations have been reported), among others.
 Here is the original deciphered code:

 Did Hy’Brasil really exist?
 Is it connected to an advanced alien civilization?
 Or is this just a freaky coincidence and a centuries long orchestrated hoax?
 We have no doubt in our minds that this is for real.
-Not everything can be explained, but that doesn’t mean it’s not real.
+Not everything can be explained, but that doesn’t mean it doesn’t exist.
 What do you think about the Hy’Brasil Island and the Rendlesham Forest case?
 Do you believe either?
 Let us know in the comments below.

 Hy’Brasil also called Hy-Breasal, Hy-Brazil, Hy-Breasil, Brazir.